Books & Music

 The questions I usually hear people ask about online dating are: “Does it work?” and “Is it safe?”

 And while these are very good questions, when talking about online dating, it is not as easy as answering a simple question.
 There are many things to consider when you are thinking about going out with someone online.
-Just like there are many things to consider when you are thinking about going out with someone in person.
-It’s just that you are usually considering a few different things.
-And it is all very individual.

 How well do I know this person?